iahsanujunda/iahsanujunda.github.io/source/_posts/2022-08-Coffee-Analytics-1-How-to-Tell-if-Changing-Grind-Size-Results-in-Better-Brew.md

 mathjax: true
 ---

+ > TL;DR the smaller grind size behaves pretty much the same with larger grind size.
+There might be other more important factor at play, or there are too little observation to make a confident conclusion.

 It's now been two years since I seriously started making my own coffee.
 COVID-19 pandemic really brings out my inner barista.
 Before the pandemic and the ensuing restriction hits, I always buy my coffee.
 But now I weigh my coffee, hand grind beans right before brewing, 3D print custom tools to help me brew better, and watched [James Hoffmann](https://www.youtube.com/channel/UCMb0O2CdPBNi-QqPk5T3gsQ) videos to know the latest poison to buy.

 When I want to brew something for both me and my wife, I usually go with a moka pot, because it is one that both of us will always enjoy.
 I can brew v60 but my wife does not always like the taste of v60 coffee, because my v60 brewing is inconsistent.
 V60 is a brewer that requires dedication.
 There are a lot more factors that are involved in making v60 coffee compared to moka pot, so it is really easy to introduce unintended factors into my v60 brewing.